-we consider the modification factor of the $c\bar{c}$-yield
+we consider the modification factor of the $c\bar{c}$ yield

-The modification factor $Y_{g\to c\bar{c}}(r_c,E_g)$ depends on the gluon energy and it is differential in the angular separation $r_c$ between charm and anti-charm quark.
-It is integrated over the entire longitudinal phase space $dz$.
-As seen in Fig.~\ref{fig8}, the QGP plasma can deplete the number of nearly collinear $c\bar{c}$-pairs at small $r_c$ since momentum broadening is more efficient in moving $c\bar{c}$-pairs out of the region than medium-induced $c\bar{c}$-radiation is in topping up the yield in this small phase space region.
+The modification factor $Y_{g\to c\bar{c}}(r_c,E_g)$ depends on the gluon energy and is differential in the angular separation $r_c$ between charm and anti-charm quark, but is integrated over the entire longitudinal phase space $dz$.
+As seen in Fig.~\ref{fig8}, the plasma can deplete the number of nearly-collinear $c\bar{c}$ pairs at small $r_c$.
+This indicates that momentum broadening is more efficient in moving $c\bar{c}$ pairs out of this small phase space region than medium-induced $c\bar{c}$ radiation is in topping up the yield.
 As $r_c$ is increased, enhanced radiation soon dominates over the effects of momentum broadening and $Y_{g\to c\bar{c}}(r_c)$ rises rapidly above unity, see Fig.~\ref{fig8}.
-With increasing momentum transfer from the medium, i.e., with increasing $\hat{q}L$, the close-to-collinear phase space that is depleted by momomentum broadening becomes wider, and the overall enhancement of the $c\bar{c}$-yield at large $r_c$ increases.
-Both effects are more pronounced for smaller gluon energies but for $\hat{q}L$-values of the order that may be phenomenologically realized, they remain sizeable in the multi-10 GeV energy range.
+With increasing momentum transfer from the medium, i.e., with increasing $\hat{q}L$, the overall enhancement of the $c\bar{c}$ yield at large $r_c$ increases.
+This is more pronounced for smaller gluon energies.

-To get from Fig.~\ref{fig8} to an experimentally accessible distribution within a jet opening cone, further work is required.
-In particular, one needs to understand how gluons undergoing $g\to c\bar{c}$ splitting are distributed in $E_g$, $k_c^2$ and $z$ within a reconstructed jet, and one needs to relate these $c\bar{c}$-pairs to measurable hadronic or leptonic decay products.
-A first proof-of-principle that this is indeed possible will be give in a companion paper~\cite{Companion:2022}.
+We emphasise however that further work is required to go from Fig.~\ref{fig8} to an experimentally-accessible distribution of $c\bar{c}$ pairs within a jet cone.
+In particular, one needs to understand how gluons undergoing $g\to c\bar{c}$ splitting are distributed in $E_g$, $\bm{\upkappa}^2$ and $z$ within a reconstructed jet, and to relate these $c\bar{c}$ pairs to measurable hadronic or leptonic decay products.
+A first proof-of-principle that this is indeed possible will be given in a companion paper~\cite{Attems:2022otp}.